Science Advisory Panel

 Legal Director, Science & Environmental Health Network Website

 Joe Guth is a member of the New York State Bar, has a law degree from New York University, a Ph.D. in biochemistry from the University of Madison, Wisconsin, and an undergraduate degree in biochemistry from the University of California, Berkeley.
 Guth serves as a member of Cal/EPA's Green Ribbon Science Panel, which advises Cal/EPA on the Green Chemistry Initiative, and as a member of Cal/EPA’s Cumulative Impacts and Precautionary Approaches Workgroup.

-The central goals of Guth’s work are (1) the design of legal structures that will promote preservation of the earth rather than accept environmental destruction as a byproduct of economic growth (2) comprehensive reform of chemicals policy in California and in the United States and (3) the development of interdisciplinary curricula in green chemistry at U.C.
-Berkeley.
+The central goals of Guth’s work are (1) the design of legal structures that will promote preservation of the earth rather than accept environmental destruction as a byproduct of economic growth and (2) comprehensive reform of chemicals policy in California and in the United States.

 Tyrone Hayes, Ph.D.

 Professor of integrative biology, University of California, Berkeley